thejackal360/OpenPelt-Public/paper.md

 exists.
 This is partly due to the lack of a usable open source model of a thermoelectric cooler and the lack of open source software to simulate it.
-We investigated the literature and found an electro-thermal circuit model of a TEC.
+We investigated the literature and found an electro-thermal circuit model of a TEC [@848895].
 Though the SPICE netlist is publicly available, there is no straightforward approach for simulating a traditional, let alone novel, control algorithm.

 We developed a methodology for control algorithm and buried the implementation